Danish England

 Iehmarc could be one Echmarcach son of Ragnall.
 Echmarcach had a long and chequered career, but his first appearance in Irish annals is not until 1036, at which time he began his first spell as king of Dublin.
 Now, if this identification is correct, and if Ragnall, Eachmarcach’s father, is the king of the Hebrides who died in 1005 (there are other possibilities), then perhaps the Iehmarc of the Chronicle was ruling the Hebrides at the time of his submission to Cnut?

-The ‘Saga of Olaf Haraldsson’ extracts are translated by Alison Finlay and Anthony Faulkes (Heimskringla Vol. II).
-The prose rendition of Sighvat’s verse is by Dorothy Whitelock (English Historical Documents).
+The ‘Saga of Olaf Haraldsson’ extracts are from the translation by Alison Finlay and Anthony Faulkes (Heimskringla Vol.2, 2014).
+The prose rendition of Sighvat’s verse is by Dorothy Whitelock (English Historical Documents c.
+500–1042 Second Edition, 1979, Item 18).

 The translator, Diana Greenway, notes: “‘neck’ is used here as a symbol of pride, cf. Exod.32:9; 33:3,5, etc.”